Massipssa/kubernetes/docs/concepts.md

 2. **Worker**
     * **Kubelet**
         * Primary node engine that runs in worker node
-        * Ensure that containers inside Pods are running, if not it will try to retart pods in the same worker.
-If issue is du to worker itself it will try to start it in anthor worker
+        * Ensure that containers inside Pods are running, if not it will try to restart pods in the same worker.
+If the issue is du to worker itself it will try to start it in another worker node.
     * **Kube-proxy**
         * Maintains the entire internet configuration
         * Maintains networks distribued network across all nodes